 Realigning the Safety Sensors

-At the bottom of your garage door are infrared beams that check the closing area for any obstructions.
-Even an object the size of a tennis ball will signal the garage door to reopen and a blinking light will flash on the safety sensors.
-Clear any obstructions that may be in the way of your garage door and make sure that the sensors are properly aligned a few inches off the ground.
+At the bottom of your garage door are infrared beams that check the closing area for obstructions.
+Even an object the size of a tennis ball will signal the garage door to reopen, and a blinking light will flash on the safety sensors.
+Clear any obstructions that may be in the way of your garage door, and make sure that the sensors are properly aligned a few inches off the ground.

-These are only a few tips to make sure that you get the full life of your garage door.
-Remember that little bit of maintenance goes a long way.
-If you encounter any problems, then the experts at CSS Garage Doors can help.
+These are only a few tips to ensure that your garage door lasts a long time.
+Remember that a little bit of maintenance goes a long way.
+If you encounter any problems, the experts at CSS Garage Doors can help.
 Give us a call today with any questions about maintaining your garage door.